-Obama Takes to Twitter to Promote Obamacare Enrollment
+Obama Takes To Twitter To Promote Obamacare Enrollment

 Former President Barack Obama took to Twitter Wednesday morning to encourage people to shop for Affordable Care Act health insurance.